SahilKumarGeoscience/sahilkumargeoscience.github.io/README.md

 My M.Sc. thesis investigates the future landscape evolution of the Swabian Alb in southwestern Germany using a Landlab-based numerical modelling framework.

 The model combines DEM data, 3-D lithology, uplift fields, precipitation forcing, karst runoff-loss scenarios, weak alluvial infill, and lithology-dependent erodibility.
-I used the outputs to analyse erosion hotspots, escarpment retreat, plateau stability, drainage-divide migration, and scenario sensitivity.
+I used the model outputs to analyse erosion hotspots, escarpment retreat, plateau stability, drainage-divide migration, and scenario sensitivity.

 The EGU 2026 poster presents results from **1,728 forward simulations**.
 In the baseline model, the escarpment–plateau contrast is strong: